 MSHP’s sites are open from early-May through mid-October.
 Scouting and/or filming on site before or after this time is discouraged due to limited staff and non-winterized buildings.
 Off-season requests will be reviewed individually and must be made at least a week in advance.
 Weather can be cold in the Straits of Mackinac.
 Dress and prepare accordingly.

-If the Marketing Manager determines that a requested project would interfere with normal operations and visitors’ enjoyment of the sites, than filming must take place during daylight hours while the site is closed to the public.
+If the Chief of Marketing determines that a requested project would interfere with normal operations and visitors’ enjoyment of the sites, than filming must take place during daylight hours while the site is closed to the public.
 Necessary staff overtime and operations fees apply.
 Hours vary by site throughout the season.